Gerry-Aballa/py-shapes/README.md

-# Draw different shapes in terminal using python
+# Draw shapes using python turtle